The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 - And at the end of our lesson, I would like to read you a poem by Tim Sobakin:

-If I pick a flower
+If I pick a flower,

-If you pick a flower
+If you pick a flower,

-If everything: me and you,
+If everything: both you and me,

-If we pick flowers
+If we pick flowers,

 They will be empty

-Both trees and bushes.
+And trees and bushes.

 And there will be no beauty